rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/Prerequisite/Jenkins-tf-Github.md

 ###    3-  Integrating Jenkins UI with GitHub by Generating Personal Access Token:

-        Go to the GitHub UI and click on profile settings-Developers settings--> Personal Access Token Tokens (Classic)--> Generate a new token (classic)--> Give a name and select the scopes needed for the project you or your team
+        Go to the GitHub UI and click on profile settings--> Developers settings--> Personal Access Token Tokens (Classic)--> Generate a new token (classic)--> Give a name and select the scopes needed for the project you or your team
         want GitHub to do.
 Copy the token and head over to the next stage.